panzi/punktum/README.md

 Lines in the form of `export FOO BAR BAZ` are interpreted as checking if the listed keys exist in the environment.
 If not an error is raised.

+Instead of `=` this dialect also accepts `:`, but only if there is no space between it and the variable name.

 `punktum` Binary
 ----------------